 There has been a lot of coverage about Citadel Contrast before, but this review is your one-stop resource for everything there is to know about Contrast, including a handy “cheat sheet” of Contrast paints mixed with various mediums and comparisons with other washes and inks on the market.
 Find out what Contrast can do (and what it cannot do) after the jump.

-Be prepared, this is a long review.
+Be prepared, this Citadel Contrast review is a long post.
 If you’re short on time, scroll down all the way below, where I compiled a summary of key learnings.

 The Citadel Contrast range